Boris-Tufegdzic/ObjectDetection/README.md

 This project leverages **MediaPipe** and **OpenCV** to perform real-time object detection using a webcam.
 It uses a pre-trained model (`ssd_mobilenet_v2.tflite`) for detecting objects and displays bounding boxes with category labels and probabilities.

-- Real-time object detection.
-- Visualization of bounding boxes and labels.
-- Modular and scalable codebase.

 ## Setup Instructions